 - Giving you immune system components, such as man-made immune system proteins

-Immunotherapy includes a wide variety of treatments that work in different ways.
-Some seem to work by boosting the body’s immune system in a very general way.
+Immunotherapy includes treatments that work in different ways.
+Some boost the body’s immune system in a very general way.
 Others help train the immune system to attack cancer cells specifically.

-Immunotherapy seems to work better for some types of cancer than for others.
-It is used by itself to treat some cancers, but for many cancers it seems to work best when used along with other types of treatment.
+Immunotherapy works better for some types of cancer than for others.
+It’s used by itself for some of these cancers, but for others it seems to work better when used with other types of treatment.

 What the immune system does

 Your immune system is a collection of organs, special cells, and substances that help protect you from infections and some other diseases.
 Immune cells and the substances they make travel through your body to protect it from germs that cause infections.
 They also help protect you from cancer in some ways.

 The immune system keeps track of all of the substances normally found in the body.
 Any new substance that the immune system doesn’t recognize raises an alarm, causing the immune system to attack it.
 For example, germs contain substances such as certain proteins that are not normally found in the human body.
 The immune system sees these as “foreign” and attacks them.
 The immune response can destroy anything containing the foreign substance, such as germs or cancer cells.